Ricette di Sicilia

 - 2

-Place them in a large pan with the whole garlic cloves, a little black pepper, a drizzle of olive oil and the finely chopped parsley.
+Place the mussels in a pan with whole garlic cloves, a pinch of freshly ground black pepper, a drizzle of extra virgin olive oil, and finely chopped parsley.

 - 3